ris58h/Touch-Tab/README.md

 Emulate Command-Tab with Trackpad on macOS.
 Use 3-fingers swipe right (emulates Command-Tab) or 3-fingers swipe left (emulates Command-Shift-Tab) to switch between apps.
-Hold after the swipe or swipe slowly to show the App Switcher.
+Hold after the swipe or swipe slowly to show the App Switcher UI.

 # Installation
 1. Download the latest `Touch-Tab-VERSION.zip` from [Releases](https://github.com/ris58h/Touch-Tab/releases) page.